docs

 1. Create an account

 Sign up at getfrenchie.dev/register.
-You get 100 free credits — no credit card required.
+You get 100 free credits on your first signup, once per email — no credit card required.

 Once you're in, grab your API key from the dashboard.
 It looks like this: